- About Us

 I don’t know which degree option to apply to.
 What are the differences between the Ph.D., M.S. and M.Eng programs?
 The Ph.D. program is intended for students who are interested in pursing an academic and/or research/industry career.
 The M.S. is intended for students interested in pursuing further studies or pursuing a research/industry career.
 The M.Eng. is intended for students pursuing a career in industry only and not wishing to pursue further studies.

 I am an international student, will it be hard for me to be admitted?
 Admission is extremely competitive for both domestic and international students.
-Beginning in Fall 2013, we are pleased to also consider our international PhD applicants for funded offers.
+For Fall 2014, we are pleased to also consider our international PhD applicants for funded offers.

 Can I apply to more than one graduate program at UCSD?
 YES.
 You will need to submit an application for each of the programs for which you wish to be considered.
 Only one application fee is required for two programs.
 You must submit all applications together, and each application will need to include supporting documents (i.e., each application must have a Statement of Purpose, Letters of Recommendation, etc.).
 It would be helpful for you to include a note in the application packet indicating that you are applying to more than one department.